Understanding Addiction

 From a practical point of view, you can attend as a private-pay client without a referral.
 However, if you wish to access Medicare rebates, a Mental Health Treatment Plan from your GP is required.

-This in not a crisis service.
-For crisis assistance please call:
+This practice is not a crisis service.